Amber Heard Tells Court Of “Painful”Johnny Depp Suit & Trial – The Hamden Journal

 “This is the most painful and difficult thing I’ve ever gone through, for sure,” Heard added as Judge Penny Azcarte, the jury and others looked on in the courtroom.

-Notably, Johnny Depp did not watch his ex-wife deliver her testimony.
+Notably, unlike his boisterous stint on the stand, Johnny Depp did not watch his ex-wife deliver her testimony.
 Instead, seated between two of his attorneys, the sunglasses wearing actor leaned over the table and seemed to be distinctly avoiding eye-contact by scribbling.
 Depp has been seen in past days to be making drawings while others gave testimony, though it was hard to tell if that was what he was doing Wednesday.

 Today Heard laid out her life up to coming to Hollywood in the first decade of the century.
 Saying she “worked her butt off,” Heard noted how she at first had “small roles in big movies.”
 Under questioning from Bredehoft, the actress began to detail meeting Depp for the first time in 2009 in an audition for The Rum Diary.
 That “remarkable” conversation was filled with talks of “books and poetry” and “old blues,” the actress noted to the court, indicating she was clearly charmed by Depp.
 Soon after that meeting, Depp called Heard to offer her the role in the filmed based on his dead pal Hunter S. Thompson’s writing.

-In her testimony, the actress spoke of making the movie in Puerto Rico and how a “flirtious” vibe developed between the two – who were both in other relationships at the time.
-She also detailed how they first became involved on the 2011 press tour for the film
+In her testimony, the actress spoke of making the movie in Puerto Rico and how a “flirtatious” vibe developed between the two – who were both in other relationships at the time.
+Calling it a “beautiful and strange time,” a sometime tearful Heard also detailed a kiss they shared and how they first became involved in LA on the 2011 press tour for the film.

+Clearly that beautiful time when the duo were in their “bubble,” as Heard called it and hanging out on Depp’s private Bahamas island did not last.

 While Heard’s Bredehoft and Ben Rottenborn-led defense team have sought to puncture Depp’s version of events in the admittedly chaotic marriage with tales of drug and booze usage as well as violence, they have been on the backfoot narratively for most of the five week-long trial so far.